 You may also take a look at the official selection statutes (in German only).

-This year, subject to the approval of the committees and bodies, the application period starts on 20 April and ends on 31 May.
+This year, subject to the approval of the committees and bodies, the application period starts on 01 April and ends on 15 May.
 The Admissions Office is the central office for all applicants (German as well as foreign applicants).

 You will only need to apply online.